-Terminology: The things we consider the probabilities of are called events.
+Terminology for all perspectives: The things we consider the probabilities of are called events.

 - The event that the number showing on a die we have rolled is 5. - The event that it will rain tomorrow. - The event that someone in a certain group will contract a certain disease within the next five years.